 ES19.
-The NED Plan represents the optimized design of the TSP.
+The NED Plan represents the optimized design of the project alignment and interior drainage.
 The NED Plan provides a robust coastal storm risk management system that is sustainable in the event of back-to-back storm events, and is also resilient and readily adaptable to sea level change.
-The Plan also provides for overall environmental enhancement through the removal of Phragmites in interior ponds in order to provide the needed storage capacity, and planting of native freshwater wetland plants with greater wildlife habitat value.
-The following Plan Descriptions, Figure, and Table present a more detailed description of the project make-up.
+The NED Plan also provides for overall environmental enhancement through the removal of Phragmites in interior ponds in order to provide the needed storage capacity, and planting of native freshwater wetland plants with greater wildlife habitat value.
+The following plan descriptions, figure, and table present a more detailed description of the project specifics.